 To find out which movers in Baton Rouge are the best, our team asks a lot of questions, including:

 Some movers provide specialty services for items like pianos, antiques, and other valuables.
 During the estimate process, tell the company's representative about the high-value items you need to move.
-Ensure that the team has the proper tools and experience to move your valuables, and make sure that they have superior insurance in case of theft, damage, or loss.
+Ensure that the team has the proper experience and resources to move your valuables, and make sure that they have superior insurance in case of loss, damage, or theft.

 A few signs that you shouldn't use a specific mover include: